HITECHCRIME/HC_SG76_Born_and_Raised/README.md

 bless the mars
 raging farce will find ya
-divination from the spots is aight like a telescope in your nose fucking hoes
+[definition] from the spots is aight like a telescope in your nose fucking hoes